 - Location.
-While an NYC condo will be snapped up quickly, suburban and rural properties may take longer to sell.
-Even a nicer homes in planned subdivisions take longer to sell if they’re in sparsely populated areas.
+While an NYC condo will be snatched up quickly, suburban and rural properties may take longer to sell.
+Even nicer homes in planned subdivisions take longer to sell if they’re in sparsely populated areas.
 If your home is off the beaten path, you should begin the listing process earlier, or plan for a longer listing period, to give yourself and your potential buyers a bit more time.

 - A Competitive Market.
 Amid a housing crunch, some markets are much more competitive than others, meaning you may need to jump the gun a bit to beat out other early listers.
 In highly competitive markets, it’s also generally easier to sell in the off-season since eager buyers are more plentiful year-round.

 Selling your home doesn’t happen overnight.
-There are several steps – some more time-consuming than others – that you must perform.
+There are several steps – some more time-consuming than others – that you must take.
 You should decide when you’d ultimately like to close, then count backwards from that date to ensure you have a good chance of meeting your target.

 Other factors that can impact the time it takes to sell include: